cmpsc100-allegheny-college/course_information/CODE_OF_CONDUCT.md

    * link the `Issue` containing the proposal to the created `Pull Request`
      * do this using the `Development` section of the `Issue` (located on the right sidebar)
    * request review of at least `3` neighborhood members and `1` member of the Office of the Mayor

+The improvement work can be completed anytime before *final course project work* begins (anytime before Thanksgiving break).
+After week 13, no improvement work on assignments other than the course project will be accepted.

 ### Grading